 In this case, the top and bottom extrusion surfaces are assumed to be conformable, and the values are forced equal (or sign-reversed) along these surfaces.

-Periodicity for different variables (v7.16 and later)
+Periodicity for different variables

 Periodicity can be mapped differently for each variable using the MAP qualifier.
 The syntax is: